SDV Installer Reference

 This is the basic install command that you can use to install packages from our server (or from local folder that already contains the packages).

-If this authenticates successfully, the installer will automatically install all the packages you have access to — SDV Enterprise, as well as any additional bundles you have purchased.
+The installer installs all the packages you have access to — SDV Enterprise, as well as any additional bundles you have purchased.

 Flags: